 Meditate: Writer and philosopher Edmund Burke once said, “To read without reflecting is like eating without digesting.”
 We cannot afford to “eat” God’s Word without “digesting” it.
 In the parable of the four soils (Matthew 13:3-9; cf. 18-23), Jesus tells of a sower who goes out to sow seed in his field, only to find that some seeds – the Word of God (Matthew 13:19) – had fallen on “rocky ground, where they did not have much soil, and immediately they sprang up, since they had no depth of soil, but when the sun rose they were scorched.
 And since they had no root, they withered away” (13:5-6).
 This, Jesus says, is the person in whom the Word is sown but does not take root (13:20-21).

 Psalm 1:2 says that the man who meditates on God’s Word is blessed.
-Donald S. Whitney, in his classic work Spiritual Disciplines for the Christian Life, writes, “The tree of your spiritual life thrives best with meditation because it helps you absorb the water of God’s Word (Ephesians 5:26).
+Donald S. Whitney, in his book Spiritual Disciplines for the Christian Life, writes, “The tree of your spiritual life thrives best with meditation because it helps you absorb the water of God’s Word (Ephesians 5:26).
 Merely hearing or reading the Bible, for example, can be like a short rainfall on hard ground.
 Regardless of the amount or intensity of the rain, most runs off and little sinks in.
 Meditation opens the soil of the soul and lets the water of God’s Word percolate in deeply.
 The result is an extraordinary fruitfulness and spiritual prosperity” (pp. 49-50).

 If we desire for the Word to “take root” in our lives so that we produce a harvest that pleases God (Matthew 13:23), we must ponder, reflect, and meditate on what we read and study in the Bible.
 As we meditate, we can ask ourselves some questions: